pmem/pmem.github.io/_posts/2016-12-20-libpmemobj-year-in-review.md

 ## Performance

-Making sure that the on-media data structures are always consistent is difficult, and whats more, it's also costly on the CPU cycles and cache misses.
-Like I've wrote in the previous posts, the throughput of the library is a function of the cache flushes required to keep the library state consistent - the cost of everything else is negligible.
+Making sure that the on-media data structures are always consistent is difficult, and what's more, it's also costly on the CPU cycles and cache misses.
+Like I wrote in the previous posts, the throughput of the library is a function of the cache flushes required to keep the library state consistent - the cost of everything else is negligible.
 As a direct consequence of that, in order to